Shyamsujin/Ex--5-Rail-Fence-Program/README.md

-# Ex--5-Rail-Fence-Program
+# Ex:5-Rail-Fence-Program
 # IMPLEMENTATION OF RAIL FENCE – ROW & COLUMN TRANSFORMATION TECHNIQUE

+## Name:SHYAM SUJIN U
+## Reg No.212223040201

 # AIM:

-# To write a C program to implement the rail fence transposition technique.
+To write a C program to implement the rail fence transposition technique.

 # DESCRIPTION: